 - Serrated knife

 - Grilling basket or tin foil

 - Serve with bread, apples, crackers or pita chips

-- Create a 2 zone fire or preheat grill to 325 degrees F. You will use both the direct and indirect heat for this recipe.
+- Create a two-zone fire and preheat your grill to 325 degrees F. You will use both the direct and indirect heat for this recipe.

 - Slice bread into 1/4 inch rounds.

 - Brush both sides with oil and set aside.